Okey Patteson: Governorship

 He is best known for his decision to place the state's first medical school at West Virginia University in Morgantown, in the northern part of the state, rather than in the more centrally located Charleston.
 A section of West Virginia Route 705 leading to West Virginia University Hospitals is named Patteson Drive in his honor.

 He also is known for the initial construction of the West Virginia Turnpike, which was to be a 4-lane road system throughout the state, although, after his term, it was superseded by the interstate highway system, with only a 2-lane section between Charleston and Princeton ever completed.

+During his governorship, Patteson, in a now-infamous decision, closed the state investigation into the disappearance of the Sodder children, calling the children's parents' pursuit of the case "hopeless".

 During his term, the legislature created the position of state Tax Commissioner and authorized cities to levy sales taxes.

 He was praised by crime writer Erle Stanley Gardner for his careful re-investigation of the case of convicted murderer Robert Ballard Bailey when doubts were raised about the validity of the conviction.
 Gardner dedicated his detective novel Top of the Heap to Patteson.